Kingdom of Ḫana: The Kassite domination

-There is some evidence about a link between the kingdom of Hana and the Kassites who came to dominate Babylonia in the following centuries.
-From the preserved list of rulers of Khana the name of one king, Khashtiliash, notably suggests a Kassite origin.
+There is some evidence about a link between the Kingdom of Hana and the Kassites who came to dominate Babylonia in the following centuries.
+From the preserved list of rulers of Ḫana the name of one king, Khashtiliash, notably suggests a Kassite origin.
 There is also a Kassite element in the name of a canal dug by one of the other rulers.

-One dedicatory inscription preserved in later copies records the return of Marduk’s statue from Hana by Agum II (Agum-Kakrime), a later Kassite king, most probably the first to rule over most of Babylonia (c.
-1570 BC).
+One dedicatory inscription preserved in later copies records the return of Marduk’s statue from Hana by Agum II, a later Kassite king, most probably the first to rule over most of Babylon.
 The part of the inscription that mentions Hana reads:

 I sent to the distant land, to the land of the Haneans and they conducted Marduk and Sarpanitu back to me.
 I returned Marduk and Sarpanitu, the ones who love my reign, to the Esagil and Babylon.
 I returned them to the temple that Shamash had confirmed to me in my investigation.

-Even if the text does not convey clearly the relationship between the Kassite Agum II and "the Haneans" at that point, it nevertheless links Hana with the sack of Babylonia by the Hittite king Mursili I in c.
-1595 BC and the subsequent takeover by the Kassite dynasty in Babylonia.
-It is possible that after the initial clashes with Babylon's Samsuiluna, the Kassites, originally coming from the Zagros Mountains, withdrew north occupying and imposing control over middle Euphrates including the lands of Khana.
-It is also reasonable to assume some sort of cooperation between the Hittite and Khana as the invading armies of Murshilish I must have passed through its territories.
+Even if the text does not convey clearly the relationship between the Kassite Agum II and "the Haneans" at that point, it nevertheless links Hana with the sack of Babylon by the Hittite king Mursili I around 1595 BC and the subsequent takeover by the Kassite dynasty in Babylonia.
+It is possible that after the initial clashes with Babylon's Samsu-iluna, the Kassites, originally coming from the Zagros Mountains, withdrew north occupying and imposing control over middle Euphrates including the lands of Hana.
+It is also reasonable to assume some sort of cooperation between Hittite and Hana as the invading armies of Mursili I must have passed through its territories.
 Such alliance may have facilitated the seizing of power in Babylon by the Kassites some years after the Hittite retreat.

 This later Neo-Assyrian inscription copy, which purports to detail the return of cult statues of the city of Babylon, lost in the fall of that city, from Hana is generally considered to be a forgery.